-The current convention define use of 0xFD marker for versioning (Table 2).
-The following value should represent number of milliseconds since UNIX epoch (Thursday, 1 January 1970) not counting leap seconds, generated from the system clock to indicate the creation time of the Data.
+The current convention define use of 0xFD marker for time-based versioning (Table 2).
+Version in this protocol is represented as the number of milliseconds since UNIX epoch (Thursday, 1 January 1970) not counting leap seconds, generated from the system clock to indicate the creation time of the Data.
+If the application wants to use a non-time-based versioning, another marker should be used.2

-One of the main reasons to recommend timestamp as a value for the version is the ultimate goal for the version component be numerically larger for the "latest" version.
-Timestamp provides a relative easy way to achieve this goal for single or multi-producer applications, assuming the producer will take care of properly synchronizing their clocks.
-If clock synchronization is not feasible for a distributed application, this application must make all attempts in some other way to ensure version property.
+One of the main reasons to recommend timestamp as a value for the version is simplicity to achieve the main goal in many environments, i.e., to ensure that the version component is "larger" for the "latest" version.
+Assuming data producers will take care of properly synchronizing their clocks, it is trivial to assign the correct version number in any multi-producer application without the need of introducing any version synchronization protocols.
+If the clock synchronization is not feasible, the application should use non-timebased versioning and/or make all attempts to ensure versioning property in some other way.
 Otherwise, the use of the defined versioning marker may harm the application, as third-parties may incorrectly treat Data packet with the "largest" version as the "latest" (e.g., prioritize caching of it).